0xumarkhatab/OneDayOfJavaScript/Readme.md

 }

 </code>
--> The function is called by it's name with parameters passed !
-There is no need explicitly state the
-` type of parameters ` but in `typescript`,you do !
+ The function is called by it's name with parameters passed There is no need explicitly state the type of parameters  but in typescript,you do